PoCInnovation/Workshops/software/18.Kafka/README.md

 ### :bookmark_tabs: **Description**:
 In this step, you will create a service responsible for publishing messages into Kafka.

-You'll use the go programming language, and a package - [sarama](https://github.com/Shopify/sarama) - to create the producer.
+You'll use the [Go programming language](https://golang.org/), and the package [sarama](https://github.com/Shopify/sarama) to create the producer.

 ### :pushpin: **Tasks**:
 - Create a `client` folder and jump into it